JeanLescieux/Projet-SI28/README.md

 This project contains some HTML, CSS and Javascript files.

 Usage:
-To use this app, just open startComputer.html on a Live Server in your navigator.
+To use this app, just go to [this link](https://lostpc.netlify.app/).

 Inspired by: https://codepen.io/smpnjn/pen/ExLbvdJ
 https://win98icons.alexmeub.com/